narwhalirc/narwhal/README.md

   - Channel-specific banning, kicking, unbanning, "unkicking".
 Note that Narwhal **must be an op for this**.
 It will try to op itself when joining a channel.
 - Autokicking
   - Can automatically kick users on join or messages based on usernames and hosts, with some current limiting on globbing.
+  - Can automatically ban a user after they repeatedly rejoin after being kicked.
 - Blacklisting
   - Ignores requests to the bot by specific users.
 Supports basic globbing currently.
 - Song